Learn-React-With-Harshi/chapter-12-lets-build-our-store/coding-assignment.md

 11. Provider the UserAuthProvider in App.js

-SignIn/SignUp using email and password - Firebase
+### SignIn/SignUp using email and password - Firebase

 1. In Firebase console, Authentication -> SignIn method -> Add new provider -> Enable Email.passord

-2.
+2. Handle the email/password signin in SignIn.js

+3. Handle email/paasword signup in SignUp.js

+4. Provide them in AuthContext Provider

+### Authentication feature :

+1. On click of Login button in header, show signin page
+2. User can sign in using email/password or Google
+3. If the user does not have an account, user can signup using email/password
+4. After signup, take to home page
+5. After signin, take to home page.